nikosdion/DarkMagic/README.md

 ## Caveats

-Dark Mode themes are only applied when you are using the Atum template in the backend.
+Dark Mode themes are only applied when you are using the Atum template in the backend or Cassiopeia in the frontend.
+It does not apply to child templates or templates forked from Atum and Cassiopeia.
 If you have customized the template you may need to override the Dark Mode CSS files provided by this plugin to take into account your modifications.

 This plugin does not make Dark Mode possible, it only makes it easier.
 You can always recompile Joomla's CSS to support dark mode or have a permanently dark mode template.
 After all, that's what I do here.
-This plugin is easier in the sense that you don't have to “hack core” to let Joomla use the dark CSS, therefore your changes won't be overwritten the next time you update Joomla.
-Moreover, if yuo change your mind you can just disable thi s plugin instead of trying to restore Joomla's original CSS.
-That's signifficantly easier!
+This plugin is easier in the sense that you don't have to do media overrides.
+Moreover, if you change your mind you can disable the plugin instead of undoing media overrides.

 Dark Mode has a lower contrast than the normal, light mode.
 If you're using Dark Mode you'll need to keep your screen brightness / backlight at a higher setting than if you're using light mode at night.
 This is deliberate, not a bug.
 If you are looking for something with a black background and white foreground what you're looking for is called "high contrast" or "inverse color" mode, not dark mode.
 This plugin _does not_ do high contrast / inverse color mode.